brikis98/yevgeniy-brikman-homepage/_posts/2011-07-08-programming-lessons-i-wish-i-knew-when.md

 Oddly enough, finishing school was just the beginning of the learning process.
-Every new programming language I learned, every new technology I mastered, and each new problem I solved didn't just add a single item to my toolbelt: it *exponentially* increased the range of problems that I could solve and the efficiency with which I solved them.
+Every new programming language I learned, every new technology I mastered, and each new problem I solved didn't just add a single item to my tool belt: it *exponentially* increased the range of problems that I could solve and the efficiency with which I solved them.